csctcloud/csctcloud.github.io/docs/troubleshooting/connecting.md

 !!! tip "UWE lab computers"
     On UWE lab computers you need to move your key files onto OneDrive so they are available on other lab computers around campus.

-    You should use the commands specific to UWE lab computers to test your keys are correctly located.
+    You should use the commands specific to UWE lab computers to test your keys have copied to OneDrive and are correctly located.

 === "Windows"
     The following three commands should all output `True` if you have keys in place.